haunt98/posts-go/posts/2024-01-20-backend-thinking.md

 Message Broker is a way to detach B from A.

-Dumb exaplain be like: each time A do something, A produces message to Message Broker, than A forgets about it.
+Dumb explain be like: each time A do something, A produces message to Message Broker, than A forgets about it.
 Then all B1, B2 can consume A's message if they want and do something with it, A does not know and does not need to know about it.